Ph.D. in Education with a Focus in Agricultural Education

 Explore more information about our program and how to apply below!

-Qualified candidates will recieve assistantship funding to teach graduate and undergraduate courses in agricultural education, leadership, agricultural communications, and agricultural sciences.
-Assistantships are 9-month, .49 FTE positions with the opporunity for summer teaching employment.
-Salary and benefits are competitive and funded assistanships include tuition waivers.
+Qualified candidates will receive assistantship funding to teach graduate and undergraduate courses in agricultural education, leadership, agricultural communications, and agricultural sciences.
+Assistantships are 9-month, .49 FTE positions with the opportunity for summer teaching employment.
+Salary and benefits are competitive and funded assistantships include tuition waivers.